Emplume: History

 Emplume currently performs in Quebec City, where they continue to train with the Quebec City Circus School.

 Artistry

-Emplume's performance, can have a flexible duration from 5 to 45 minutes depending on the demand.
-It is for audiences of all ages, and it can be performed in theatres or outdoors.
+Emplume's performances can have a flexible duration from 5 to 45 minutes depending on the demand.
+They perform for audiences of all ages, and performances can be in theatres or outdoors.
 This show has been presented in French, English, Spanish or mute.
 It has been presented in six countries and was a finalist at the Kingston Busker Rendez-Vous.